Approved by the Engineering Practice Policy Committee on February 22, 2013

 - Presentations and discussions of viable alternatives including the engineering, environmental, social and economic impacts;

-- Explanations of the consequences of project delay; and
+- Explanations of the impact of decisions made; and

 - Active participation in elected or appointed legislative or regulatory bodies of government.